Betagan Side Effects

 Applies to levobunolol ophthalmic: ophthalmic solution

-Along with its needed effects, levobunolol ophthalmic (the active ingredient contained in Betagan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by levobunolol ophthalmic (the active ingredient contained in Betagan).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking levobunolol ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking levobunolol ophthalmic:More common

 - Burning or stinging in eye